guerrinharj/gpgc-api/README.md

 - Make sure of permissions of your OS and terminal system are on point.
 (Don't be afraid to change the shebang in case you need)
 - Make sure each of your `.env` host is set as `db`
 - If you're loading your environment variable from `.env.production` you can always write "production" after the shell scripts.
+- If you're not installing for the first time, don't overwrite archives

 ### Build the container and start the DB